zibhub/GNDMS/0.6.x/installation-guide/index.md

       $JETTY_HOME/gndms/grid.properties

-  in an editor of your choice and check if the `dspaceBaseURL` and `gorfxBaseURL` entries are correct.
+  in an editor of your choice and check if the `baseURL` and `localBaseURL` entries are correct.
 Additionally, check if `gridPath` points to the desired folder.

 * Before (re-)starting the application container (e.g. Jetty), make sure that the `$GNDMS_SHARED`